How the government shutdown will affect student loans, FAFSA and the Education Department

 WASHINGTON (AP) — Already diminished by cuts by the Trump administration, the U.S. Education Department will see more of its work come to a halt due to the government shutdown.

-The department says many of its core operations will continue in the shutdown kicking off Wednesday.
+The department says many of its core operations will continue during the shutdown, which began at midnight Wednesday.
 Federal financial aid will keep flowing, and student loan payments will still be due.
 But investigations into civil rights complaints will stop, and the department will not issue new federal grants.
 About 87% of its workforce will be furloughed, according to a department contingency plan.

 Since he took office, President Donald Trump has called for the dismantling of the Education Department, saying it has been overrun by liberal thinking.
 Agency leaders have been making plans to parcel out its operations to other departments, and in July the Supreme Court upheld mass layoffs that halved the department's staff.